tvntvn13/bomberman/README.md

 The game has 10 levels with one more enemy every new level (13 in the end).
 The timer resets every level.
 After clearing level 10 you get bonus points for every remaining life.

-Aside from using this verson on your own system locally, you can play the online version [here](https://bombman-js.herokuapp.com/).

 ### *Bomb behaviour:*